A brief introduction to matrix hydrodynamics: Further topics

 \subsection{Stochastic hydrodynamics}

 The Euler--Zeitlin equations and the isospectral midpoint method can be extended to stochastic versions, via the addition of \emph{transport noise}, as developed by Ephrati, Jansson, Lang, and Luesink~\cite{EpJaLaLu2024}.
-The authors prove almost sure preservation of Casimir functions and coadjoint orbits under the numerical flow and provide strong and weak convergence rates of the proposed method.
+The authors proved almost sure preservation of Casimir functions and coadjoint orbits under numerical flow and provided strong and weak convergence rates of the proposed method.